 Researchers have a better way to predict flight delays

-The most dreaded announcement for any airline passenger trying to get home for the holidays has to be a flight delay.
+BINGHAMTON, NY – The most dreaded announcement for any airline passenger trying to get home for the holidays has to be a flight delay.
 Researchers at Binghamton University, State University of New York have devised a new computer model that can more accurately predict delays faster than anything currently in use.

-“Our proposed method is better suited to analyze datasets with categorical variables (qualitative variables such as weather or security risks instead of numerical ones) related to flight delays.
-We’ have shown that it can outperform traditional networks in terms of accuracy and training time (speed),” said Sina Khanmohammadi, lead author of the study and a PhD candidate in systems science within the Thomas J. Watson School of Engineering and Applied Science at Binghamton University.
+"Our proposed method is better suited to analyze datasets with categorical variables (qualitative variables such as weather or security risks instead of numerical ones) related to flight delays.
+We have shown that it can outperform traditional networks in terms of accuracy and training time (speed)," said Sina Khanmohammadi, lead author of the study and a PhD candidate in systems science within the Thomas J. Watson School of Engineering and Applied Science at Binghamton University.

 Currently, flight delays are predicted by artificial neural network (ANN) computer models that are backfilled with delay data from previous flights.
-An ANN is an interconnected group of computerized nodes that work together to analyze a variety of variables to estimate an outcome — in this case flight delays — much like the way a network of neurons in a brain works to solve a problem.
+An ANN is an interconnected group of computerized nodes that work together to analyze a variety of variables to estimate an outcome—in this case flight delays—much like the way a network of neurons in a brain works to solve a problem.
 These networks are self-learning and can be trained to look for patterns.
-The more variables an ANN has to process, the more categorical those variables are, and collecting historical data slows down an ANN to in make making flight- delay predictions.
+The more variables an ANN has to process, the more categorical those variables are, and collecting historical data slows down an ANN to make flight delay predictions.

 The Binghamton team introduced a new multilevel input layer ANN to handle categorical variables with a simple structure to help airlines easily see the relationships between input variables (such as weather) and outputs (flight delays).

-The research won’t eliminate delays, but it will help airlines inform travelers more quicker quickly and more accurately about problems.
-The new model could also help smaller, regional airports become more efficient and able to handle more flights per day.
+The research won’t eliminate delays, but it will help airlines inform travelers quicker and more accurately about problems.
+The new model could also help smaller regional airports become more efficient and able to handle more flights per day.

-“Airlines can use the proposed method to provide more accurate delay information to the customers, and hence gain customer loyalty,” Khanmohammadi said.
-“Air traffic controllers at a busy airport can also use this information as a supplement to improve the management the of airport traffic.”
+"Airlines can use the proposed method to provide more accurate delay information to the customers, and hence gain customer loyalty," said Khanmohammadi.
+"Air traffic controllers at a busy airport can also use this information as a supplement to improve the management the airport traffic."

-Researchers trained the new model to pick up on 14 different variables — including day of the week, origin airport, weather and security — that affected arrival times for 1,099 flights from 53 different airports to John F. Kennedy International Airport (JFK) in New York City.
+Researchers trained the new model to pick up on 14 different variables—including day of the week, origin airport, weather and security—that affected arrival times for 1,099 flights from 53 different airports to John F. Kennedy airport in New York City.
 The new system then predicted delays for hypothetical flights projected to arrive at JFK at 6:30 p.m. on Jan.
 21 from a variety of origins and under a variety of conditions.

 The new model predicted the length of delays with about 20 percent more accuracy than traditional models and required about 40 percent less time to come to those conclusions.